enioka-Haute-Couture/enioka_scan/docs/api/scanner_activity.md

 :::{cpp:var} Integer scannerModeToggleViewId = null

-If the camera SDK is included, it will be defined to :::{cpp:var}R.id.scanner_switch_zxing.
+If the camera SDK is included, it will be set to :::{cpp:var}R.id.scanner_switch_zxing.
 It is the ID of the optional ImageButton on which to press to toggle the zxing/zbar camera scan library.
 :::

 :::{cpp:var} Integer scannerModeTogglePauseId =

-If the camera SDK is included, it will be defined to :::{cpp:var}R.id.scanner_switch_pause.
-It is the ID of the optional toggle button on which to press to pause/unpause the scanner.
+The ID of the optional toggle button on which to press to pause/unpause the scanner.
+If the camera SDK is included and it is not overwrite, it will be set by default to
+:::{cpp:var}R.id.scanner_switch_pause.
 :::

 :::{cpp:var} int keyboardOpenViewId = R.id.scanner_bt_keyboard